Keyword Analysis & Research: structuralism

 https://en.wikipedia.org/wiki/Structuralism

-WebStructuralism is an intellectual current and methodological approach, primarily in the social sciences, that interprets elements of human culture by way of their relationship to a broader system.
-It works to uncover the structural patterns that underlie all the things that humans do, think, perceive, and feel.
+WEBStructuralism is an intellectual current and methodological approach, primarily in the social sciences, that interprets elements of human culture by way of their relationship to a broader system.
+[1] Its focus is mainly on the large or macro system rather than the individual.

 -